deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Stored queries
 ^^^^^^^^^^^^^^

-Besides standard (or ad hoc) queries, WFS 2.0.0 introduces so-called stored queries.
+Besides standard ('ad hoc') queries, WFS 2.0.0 introduces so-called stored queries.
 When WFS 2.0.0 support is activated, your WFS will automatically support the well-known stored query ``urn:ogc:def:storedQuery:OGC-WFS::GetFeatureById`` (defined in the WFS 2.0.0 specification).
 It can be used to query a feature instance by specifying it's gml:id (similar to GetGmlObject requests in WFS 1.1.0).
 In order to define custom stored queries, use the ``StoredQuery`` element to specify the file name of a StoredQueryDefinition file.
 The given file name (can be relative) must point to a valid WFS 2.0.0 StoredQueryDefinition file.
 Here's an example:

 .. topic:: Example for a WFS 2.0.0 StoredQueryDefinition file